Dark Horse (Amanda Marshall song): Mila Mason version

-Mila Mason's version appears on her 1996 debut album That's Enough of That.
+Mila Mason's version appears on her 1996 debut album, That's Enough of That.
 It was the second single from the album, entering the charts in February 1997.

 Critical reception

 Brian Wahlert of Country Standard Time described Mason's cover as "the least country song on the album" but said that "Mason's smoky voice works perfectly on the opening lyric […] and the pretty ensuing story of young love that lasted."

 Chart performance

-Mason's version of the song spent 20 weeks on the Billboard Hot Country Songs charts, peaking at number 21.
-In Canada, it peaked at number 12 on the RPM Country Tracks charts dated for May 12, 1997.
+Mason's version of the song spent 20 weeks on the Billboard Hot Country Singles & Tracks chart, peaking at number 21.
+In Canada, it reached number 12 on the RPM 100 Country Tracks chart on May 12, 1997.